In this article we are going to look at one of the most common puppy parent questions: how long do dogs live?

-Your dog’s health is dependant upon his genetics, his structure and his lifestyle.
+Your dog’s health is dependent upon his genetics, his structure and his lifestyle.

-What you feed your puppy from the time you bring him home, will have an influence not just on how healthy he is during his life, but how long that life lasts.
+What you feed your puppy from the time you bring him home, will have an influence on how healthy he is.

-Giving a dog a restricted diet for the duration of their lifetime has been shown to increase their expected life span, as well as their quality of life by delaying the onset of conditions such as osteoarthritis.
+Giving a dog a restricted diet for the duration of their lifetime has been shown to increase their expected life span.
+This can also improve their quality of life by delaying the onset of conditions such as osteoarthritis.